jbelmont/golang-workshop/docs/lessons/functions.md

 Here is an example of recursion in Golang

-**Remeber with recursion there must exist a base case condition so that you do not run into an infinite call stack**
+**Remember with recursion there must exist a base case condition so that you do not run into an infinite call stack**